dsl-logo

 You could be approved for a business car loan on the same day if your application is straightforward (i.e. you have all the required documents and meet the lender’s eligibility criteria).
 In some cases, approval could take 1-3 business days.

-Business car loan interest rates can range from 7.5-15% p.a., depending on your business’ credit profile and the type of vehicle you’re buying.
+Business car loan interest rates generally range from around 7.5%-15% p.a., depending on your business’ credit profile and the type of vehicle you’re buying.
 Business car finance rates are usually higher for heavy vehicles and secondhand cars.

 Yes, you may still be eligible for a business car loan if you have bad credit.
 If you’re a discharged bankrupt or don't qualify for standard finance, you could apply for a bad credit car loan via a specialist lender.
 Business car finance rates are generally higher for borrowers with less than perfect credit.